Lenny's Podcast/Discussions

 milo

 That's right.
 The calibration is: open enough that the guest feels invited to disagree, specific enough that there is something to disagree with.
-Most hosts land on one side or the other.
+The Katie Dill question sits right there -- this is a big question, but just what is great design?
+What is beauty?
+Open, and still pointed.

 juni